swiftlang/swift-evolution/proposals/NNNN-noncopyable-continuation.md

 ## Proposed Solution

-We introduce `Continuation<Success: ~Copyable, Failure: Error>`, a `~Copyable` struct that wraps `UnsafeContinuation` and enforces correct usage through three complementary mechanisms:
+We introduce `Continuation<Success: ~Copyable, Failure: Error>`, a `~Copyable` struct that enforces correct usage through three complementary mechanisms:

 1. **Move-only semantics (`~Copyable`)**: The continuation cannot be copied, so it is impossible to resume it from two different code paths.
 Attempting to use a continuation after it has been moved is a compile-time error.